DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/resource-packs.md

 ```

 The `custom_model_data` is in-line with any other mechanisms you choose to specify with the custom item.
-You can give yourself the custom item just like any other item script, `/ex give BandosSword` or in any script with the `give` or `inventory` command.
+You can give yourself the custom item just like any other item script, `/ex give dserver_ubersword` or in any script with the `give` or `inventory` command.

 #### Custom Sounds